wurli/ark.nvim/README.md

 *   You can't turn off syntax highlighting in the console input text.
 Some might like this but I'm not sure I do.

-*   Autocomplete seems a bit slow for some reason; definitely slower than in Positron.
-No idea why this is, but I suspect it could be to do with the `jupyter_console` library not being optimised for Ark.

 *   Etc.

 ## See also